 The financial statements of certain of the Company's foreign subsidiaries are measured using their local currency as the functional currency.
-Assets and liabilities are translated as of the balance sheet date and revenue and expenses are translated at an average rate over the period.
+Assets and liabilities of foreign operations are translated into U.S. dollars using period-end exchange rates, and revenues and expenses are translated into U.S. dollars using average exchange rates in effect during each period.
+The resulting translation adjustments are recorded as a component of other comprehensive income or loss.
 Equity accounts are translated at historical rates, except for the change in retained earnings during the year which is the result of the income statement translation process.
-Currency translation adjustments are recorded as a component of other comprehensive income.
+Intercompany transaction gains or losses at each period end arising from subsequent measurement of balances for which settlement is not planned or anticipated in the foreseeable future are included as translation adjustments and recorded within other comprehensive income or loss.
 Transaction gains and losses are included in other income or expense.